HUMR4504 – Human Rights in Practice

 - Undertaking a 6-8 week internship within an organisation.
 A limited number of internships will be offered by the NCHR and its partners.
 Students can also arrange an internship but first have it approved by the Course Coordinator.

-- An internship report, maximum 2500-3000 words, assignments with text exceeding the word limit will not be sent to grading.
+- An internship report, maximum 2500 words (pass/fail), assignments with text exceeding the word limit will not be sent to grading.
 The aim is to use course readings when describing and reflecting upon and contextualizing the internship experience.